rasendubi/blog/posts/2014-12-31-haskell-defaulting-rules.md

 default (type1, ..., typeN)
 ```

-Compiler will choose the first one that satisfies the constraints.
+The compiler will choose the first one that satisfies the constraints.

 Only one default declaration is permitted per module, and its effect is limited to that module.
-The no default declaration is given in a module then it assumed to be:
+If no default declaration is given in a module it is assumed to be:

 ```haskell
 default (Integer, Double)